The Newsletter for the DC Film Society

 National Air and Space Museum

 "Hollywood Goes to War: World War I on the Big Screen" is a series of WWI films commemorating the entry to the US in 1917.
 Films are shown once a month in both locations and the series ends in November.
-On February 17 at 7:00pm is Wings (William Wellman, 1927), known for its aerial combat scenes.
+March 17 at 7:00pm is The Dawn Patrol (Howard Hawks, 1930).

 The Japan Information and Culture Center